BCLab-UNM/SwarmBaseCode-ROS/README.md

 ### List of Controllers

 * `DriveController` Tells the robot how to drive.
-Driving is typically based on waypotints and controlled with a PID controller that directs the motors based on the current error in the robot's orientation and position.
+Driving is typically based on waypoints and controlled with a PID controller that directs the motors based on the current error in the robot's orientation and position.
 The drive controller can also accept precision commands that bypass the PID.